-Come late spring or early summer in North Prairie, you probably can't wait to get out on your fishing boat.
+Come late spring or early summer in North Prairie, you probably can't wait to get out on your boat.
 Be aware that you might have some unanticipated company.

 A watercraft covered up for many months in North Prairie is ideal habitat for insects.
 They love the cool inside.
 With its many crevices and compartments, a watercraft offers friendly confines.
 Bugs get active in spring laying eggs.

 The stage is set for an unwanted surprise – a welcoming party of North Prairie bugs – when you pull off the cover for the first time.

 Sure, you could engage in attempted insect removal, or try to get rid of the spiders on your own.

 Here's an easier, faster solution: Have us spray your boat at the beginning or end of the boating season.
 Proactive pest control will kill and control bugs throughout your boat.
 You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
 Please remember that pontoon boat spraying must be done before a boat is put in the waters of North Prairie.